hyperledger-solang/solang/docs/running.rst

 \-\-output\-meta *directory*
   Sets the directory where metadata should be saved.
-For Solana, the metadata is the Anchor IDL file, and, for Substrate, the .contract file.
+For Solana, the metadata is the Anchor IDL file, and, for Polkadot, the .contract file.
 If this option is not set, the directory specified by ``--output`` is used, and if that is not set either, the current working directory is used.

 \-\-contract *contract-name* [, *contract-name*]...